Skip to main content

 enabled = true

-Note: After editing the configuration file, you need to restart the daemon for changes to take effect.
-CLI commands like ./fungi sec allowed-peers add macbook take effect immediately without restarting.
+After editing the config file directly, restart the daemon for those changes to take effect.
+CLI commands such as fungi sec allowed-peers add home-pc apply immediately without a restart.